bradwyatt/Fish-Food/README.md

 If you instead want to run FishFood on your local machine, follow these steps:

 #### Prerequisites
 Ensure you have Python installed on your PC.
-FishFood is compatible with Python [specify versions, e.g., 3.7 and above].
+FishFood is compatible with Python 3.12.1.
 You can download Python from [python.org](https://www.python.org/downloads/).

 #### Clone the Repository
 Clone the FishFood repository from GitHub to your local machine: